|

 At 26 I built up a ’67 Mustang for the missus which we still get around in, I also messed about a lot with various XA/XB and XW/XY falcons as daily drivers, modified of course.

-The ‘A’ model at one of her various stages, another baby in the making.
+The ‘A’ model at one of her various early stages, another baby in the making.

-Kustom Bitz started in 2007 but the idea has been in my head for the last decade or so now, and some of the bits have been on my cars for a while.
-So although the name is new, the background of Kustom Bitz goes back a long way.
+Kustom Bitz started in 2007 but the idea had been in my head for a decade or so before that, and some of the bits have been on my cars for a long time.
+So as of 2020 we have been trading for 13 years and the business has become quite diverse in what I take on, the background of Kustom Bitz goes back a long way.

 back to top of page